 These filters work longer too, commonly between three to six months.

-There are several different types of electronic filtering systems you can add in your home.
+There are several different types of electronic filtering systems you can install in your home.

 An electrostatic filter uses magnetically charged components to attract.
 These washable filters are 97 percent effective at extracting tiny particles from your home’s air.
-Plus, they're also 30 times more effective than ordinary filters.
+Plus, they're also 30 times more effective than everyday filters.

-An electronic air cleaner involves a high-voltage magnetic charge to catch particles.
+An electronic air cleaner applies a high-voltage magnetic charge to trap particles.